 Since Douglas has a population of less than 10,000 people, accommodation options are limited.
 RVing is a great way to stay comfortable while you experience the fair.
 Your best bet is the on-site campground.
 With 412 individual campsites, the campground offers plenty of room.
 Plus, each site includes electrical, sewer and water hookups for a more comfortable stay in your RV.
 From your campsite, you can walk right to the fair gates without worrying about parking.

 The most important thing to note is that during the Wyoming State Fair, the campground does not take reservations; instead, it operates on a first-come, first-served basis.
-That means your best bet for getting a spot is to arrive early on Aug.
-11. If you're not planning to come to the fair until a later date, get to the campground as early as possible to snag spots as other campers check out.
+If you're not planning to come to the fair until a later date, get to the campground as early as possible to snag spots as other campers check out.

 If you're not staying at the state fair campground, look to the other RV parks in Douglas.
 The Douglas KOA offers sites with full hookups and pull-through parking as well as family activities, a pool, Wi-Fi and more.
 This is a great option if you want to make reservations to be guaranteed a spot.
 The city-run Riverside Park also offers RV sites on a first-come, first-served basis, but this park has a two-night limit.
 A bit farther out, you'll find RV camping options in Glendo State Park to the south and along Interstate 25 to the west.
 The state park, in particular, is handy if you want advance reservations and you're bringing a separate passenger vehicle to drive up to the fair.